daniel-pg/ArchRival-Core/docs/isa/main.typ

 ... and so on.

-Instead, it only supports a very limited set of features, like:
+Instead, it supports a very limited set of features, such as:
-- A very simple polled I/O system consisting of a 16 color, 40 lines x 30 columns, text-based screen, and a keyboard.
+- A simple *polled I/O* system consisting of a text-based screen (16 colors, 40 lines x 30 columns) and a keyboard.
 - "Debugging support" via manual single-step instruction execution.

-If you think that specifying the I/O systems and peripherals as part of the ISA itself is a questionable idea to say the least, I'd say that I couldn't agree more, but then that's the way things are so we have to just deal with it, unfortunately.
+Yes, specifying the I/O systems and peripherals as part of the ISA itself is a questionable idea to say the least, I couldn't agree more.
+Unfortunately, I'm not the person who makes the rules, that's the way things are, so we must simply deal with it.

 == Notation